brown-band/website/pages/scripts/1982-1983/fall/columbia.md

 - Leonid Brezhnev
 - Ernie Bushmiller
 - New York City
-- Ed Koch's Political Ambitions
+- Ed Koch’s Political Ambitions
 - The dead baby
 - And the Brown Band